-- 26. For the following miscellaneous items: artificial insemination (except where required by federal or state law); care or complications resulting from non-covered services; domiciliary care; home test kits; care or services provided to a non-member biological parent; nutrition or dietary supplements, when not Medically Necessary; pre-marital lab work; processing fees; Rehabilitation services for the enhancement of job, athletic or recreational performance; routine or elective care outside the Service Area; sclerotherapy for varicose veins; treatment of spider veins; non-emergency transportation expenses, unless specifically described in this Contract. - 27.
-Private duty nursing. - 28.
-Custodial Care. - 29.
-Orthognathic Surgery and supplies unless due to Temporomandibular Joint (TMJ) disorder or injury, sleep apnea or congenital anomaly. - 30.
-Diagnostic testing, laboratory procedures, screenings or examinations performed for the purpose of obtaining, maintaining or monitoring employment. - 31.
+- 28. Orthognathic Surgery and supplies unless due to Temporomandibular Joint (TMJ) disorder or injury, sleep apnea or congenital anomaly. - 29.
+Diagnostic testing, laboratory procedures, screenings or examinations performed for the purpose of obtaining, maintaining or monitoring employment. - 30.
 For mental health exams and services involving: - a.
 Evaluations for any purpose other than mental health treatment.
 This includes evaluations for: child custody; disability; or fitness for duty/return to work, unless a plan Provider determines such evaluation to be Medically Necessary; - b.
 Testing of aptitude, ability, intelligence or interest; - c.
-Services which are custodial or residential in nature; or - 32.
-Habilitative Services that are solely educational in nature or otherwise paid under state or federal law for purely educational services. - 33.
-For any medical or recreational use of cannabis or marijuana.
+Services which are custodial or residential in nature; or - 31.
+Habilitative Services that are solely educational in nature or otherwise paid under state or federal law for purely educational services. - 32.
+For any medical or recreational use of cannabis or marijuana. - 33.
+Vehicle installations (modifications) which may include but are not limited to: adapted seat devices, door handle replacements, lifting devices, roof extensions and wheelchair securing devices. - 34.
+Immunizations that are not Medically Necessary or medically indicated.
+This includes those used for travel and occupational. - 35.
+Naprapathic expenses, services, and treatments for conditions caused by contracted, injured, spasmed, bruised, and/or otherwise affected myofascial or connective tissue. - 36.
+For expenses, services, and treatments related to private duty nursing in an Inpatient, Outpatient or home location.